tomemmerson/krojanhorse/index.markdown

 layout: default
 title: Home
 nav_order: 1
-description: "Home page for SEPR group, Null Point Studios"
+description: "Home page for SEPR group, Krojan Horse"
 permalink: /
 ---
 # Hello!
-This is our SEPR group, named Null Pointer Studios, GitHub pages.
+This is our SEPR group, named Krojan Horse (expanding on NP studios), GitHub pages.
 This is where you can find out all about the group, the game we designed and developed, our documentation, and more!

 ### [Assessment 1](https://npstudios.github.io/assessments/#assessment-1)
 > Here you can find all of our documentation for assessment 1 of this module.